Hédervár: Description

 The first thing the new owners did was to ruin the centre of the Héderváry family, and to forcefully spread the new faith of the Protestant religion.

 The settlement suffered a terrible blow by the unsuccessful Siege of Vienna by the Turks in 1529.
 After their retreat, Lőrinc Héderváry, who supported the wrong side, was captured, and could only regain his estates with the support of his lord, Ferdinánd I..
 After he was freed in 1535.
 He immediately set about reconstructing the Héderváry family's centre, and the castle was completed in 1578.

 The resettlement of the estate could only become successful by the joint efforts of the Héderváry, Révay and Czobor families after 1600.

 After the resettlement, the settlement was further afflicted by the plundering Haiduks, and Germans, the second lost campaign of the Turks in the 1683 Battle of Vienna, the floods of the Danube, and the epidemics.

-Its situation at the time was further aggravated by the forceful counter-reformation.
+Its situation at the time was further aggravated by the forceful Counter-Reformation.
 István Héderváry strengthened the castle in 1643, and the palatine once again endowed the privilege of an oppidum upon the settlement.

 After the extinction of the male line of the Héderváry family, Katalin Héderváry received the rights of a male heir, and the estate fell into the hands of the Viczay-Héderváry family.
 The 18th century brought along reconstruction in the life of the oppidum.
 The castle was reconstructed intro a chateaux, and a beautiful park was created around it.
 The number of the population increased.

-(18th-20th century events)

-From 1983 till 1997 the chateaux gave home for artists (sculpture, painters) creating house.
+From 1983 to 1997, the chateaux gave home for artists (sculpture, painters) creating house.
 At present, the building is the property of Hungarian Creative Artist Public Foundation, and is functioning as a Hotel.